TheKingAde/GhostCopier.sol/README.md

   out directly in the UI rather than faking a number.
 - **Address validation** happens both client- and server-side (base58 + 32-byte decode check) before a wallet can be added.
-- **Start/Pause/Stop** are distinct: Stop fully halts polling and resets wallet "last seen" tracking is preserved; Pause just idles the loop.
+- **Top up/Start/Pause/Stop** are distinct: Stop fully halts polling and resets wallet "last seen" tracking is preserved; Pause just idles the loop.
   Sessions can be resumed later without losing history or positions.
 - **Multiple wallets per session** are fully supported, addable and